EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 |image5|\

-|image3|\ At around 15-19 nucleotides, there DNA composition becomes
+|image3|\ At around 15-19 nucleotides, the DNA composition becomes
-very even, however, a the 5’ end of the sequence there  are distinct differences.
+very even but at the 5’ end of the sequence there  are distinct differences.
 Why do you think that is?

 |image2|\ Open up the FastQC report corresponding to the reversed
 reads.

-|image3|\  Are there any significant differences between to the forward
+|image3|\  Are there any significant differences between the forward
-and reverse files?
+and reverse reads?

 For more information on the FastQC report, please consult the ‘Documentation’ available from this